 You can choose which PayPal currency you want to use.
 The options are USD (US Dollars), GBP (UK Pounds Sterling), EUR (Euros), AUD (Australian Dollars) and JPY (Japanese Yen)

 Set this to the amount in US Dollars it normally costs you to send someone a single QSL card direct.
 Do not set this too high - $2 is considered appropriate.
 Remember you are able to charge fractional amounts such as $2.20.

 If necessary, you can charge more for each card.
 Set the number of QSOs per card, and Club Log will add another "Charge per card" when required.

 Note: the recommended way to set OQRS is that "Charge per card" is set to zero.
-In the past, charing per QSO was supported.
-This has been removed to prevent excessive charging.

 Click 'Save changes' to activate OQRS on your log.

 Amateurs can enter their callsigns and search your log in Club Log to check whether they appear in your log.
 The address of your log search page is:

 If they do appear in your log, and if you have enabled OQRS, Club Log gives them a "Request QSL" button on the search results page.
 Clicking the button allows them to request cards either direct (at some cost, paid via PayPal) or via bureau.
 The amount they are charged for direct cards depends on the preferences you have set on your 'Settings' page.